 Volcanoes it was often said that men of prayer could command the elements, halting the flow of lava or turning the wind to save farms and communities.

-Hekla the name is said to originate from “crochet”, a sleeveless garment which it is thought bore some resemblance to the shape of Mount Hekla and the clouds which often appear around it.
-Interestingly, in Icelandic “to crochet” is “að hekla”, so it would appear there is a relationship here which is reflected in the language.
+Hekla the name is said to originate from “crochet”, a sleeveless garment that is thought bore some resemblance to the shape of Mount Hekla and the clouds which often appear around it.
+Interestingly, in Icelandic “to crochet” is “að Hekla”, so it would appear there is a relationship here which is reflected in the language.

-In the middle ages, many people said that Hekla was formerly the hell which God had encountered here on earth.
+In the middle ages, many people said that Hekla was formerly the hell that God had encountered here on earth.
 It was a cleansing place where the souls of offenders, the faithless and those who had drowned or died in a vicious way went, carrying their devils and demons on their backs.
-From all directions ,the haunting cries of these hungry and desolate souls could be heard as they cried out in anguish.
+From all directions, the haunting cries of these hungry and desolate souls could be heard as they cried out in anguish.
 It is said that the devil roamed the ice with these souls in between, roasting them in the fire so they would not feel the deadly heat.

 Witches who held their meetings on Hekla said they saw groups of evil fools nestling in the flaming crater.
 It is said that coal-black ravens with iron beaks were seen flying around Hekla´s fires of hell.
 The witches were certain the devil flew within iron-nosed ravens such as these.
 There is still a legend that witches gather on Hekla for Easter.

 Hekla “The Gateway to Hell”.
 In the Middle Ages, Europeans often referred to Hekla in this way, such was their fear of the devastation an eruption of this volcano would deliver.
 In the 16th century, Caspar Peucer, a German scholar, wrote that the gates of hell could be found in “the bottomless abyss of Hekla Fell”.